stanford-cs248/draw-svg/README.md

 The assignment is due Jan 28th at 11:59:59 PM.

 ## Submission instruction
 Zip your assignment directory (please delete build directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).
-Please also include a brief writeup (can be a few lines), including all the SUNET ids of the members on your team, The tasks you completed, the extra credits you completed (optional) and comments and/or considerations you want to let us know (optional).
+Please also include a brief writeup (can be a few lines), including all the SUNET ids of the members on your team, the tasks you completed, the extra credits you completed (optional) and comments and/or considerations you want to let us know (optional).
 You can click on the Dashboard tab on the left bar to select Interactive Computer Graphics.

 ## Getting started